-- Aluminum tubular frames provide support which allows lighter fabric and overall lighter pack weight than internal frame packs
+- Aluminum tubular frames provide the support that allows lighter fabric and overall lighter pack weight than internal frame packs

-- Frame keeps pack away from back, allowing more comfortable air flow
+- Frame keeps the pack away from the back, allowing more comfortable airflow

 - Highly adjustable for an individual fit

-- Frame allows for carrying majority of weight on hips and legs and off of the shoulders
+- Frame allows for carrying the majority of the pack’s weight on hips and legs and off of the shoulders

 - Costs about half as much as an internal frame pack

 - Frame is wider and higher than a person and can hit protuberances on the trail which could be a dangerous problem if it topples the hiker.

 - Frame is really too awkward and large to fit inside a tent, so if there is bad weather, a cover or some way to protect it while outside is necessary.

 - If not adjusted properly for the trail conditions, the pack could be wobbly and make the hiker unstable.
 It is important to have a high quality pack that can be adjusted properly for the trail conditions.

 - Designed for backcountry versatility, Sanitas is designed for kids 8-12 and handles effortlessly, durable frame is perfect for weekend scouting trips